HereBeAndre/kaiphy/README.md

 ## Features

-> - Search for any GIF provided by GIPHY API by typing a keyword of your choice inside the form.
+> - Search for any GIF provided by GIPHY API by typing a keyword of your choice inside the form;
+> - GIFs are rendered in a responsive manner;
 > - In order to speed up the development process, no async-handler library (i.e. redux-thunk, reduz-saga) was added.
-The async logic is placed inside the Hooks, as per React's official docs.
+The async logic is placed inside the Hooks, as per React's official docs;
 > - The response data provided by GIPHY API is stored in the component's state.
 For the sake of the challenge and for the aforementioned point, no state management library was added.

 ## Screenshots